 Step 3 – Click the Migrate cookie categories button.

 Now you will be redirected to the Cookie Category page of the plugin.

 Step 4 – Rest of the steps are the same for both new and existing users.
 You can go to the above section to continue with the steps.

 By un-selecting the template from the left side you can also remove the unwanted content from the policy page.
 You also have the option to add new content to it.

-Here you can add a privacy overview title and description and click the Save changes button.
+Here you can add a custom title and description for Privacy Overview and click the Save changes button.

 - Official Facebook Pixel

 - Smash Balloon Instagram Feed